rtmcg/p3dl.github.io/documentation/prusa_training/prusa_manual.md

 The server should only be accessed by the local printing computer. \
 The IP address is **312.206.36.183:3344**.

+You will get a user login to the Repetier server once you completed an orientation with Robert Turner or the TA.

 ## Printing

 1. Log onto your account.